Axmyo/Outcast-v3/README.md

 <html>
 <h1>Outcast</h1>
 <body>
-Outcast is a multipurpose bot created and scripted by the Outcast Corporation, which was founded by Asher Fogelson (DevXML) on January 25th, 2019.
+Outcast is a multipurpose bot created and scripted by the Outcast Corporation, which was founded by Asher Fogelson (AshenRed) on January 25th, 2019.
 </body>
 </html>